Back to National Guide

 What Affects the Cost

 • Three-phase power.
-Larger homes (4+ bedrooms) with systems above 12kW may need a three-phase upgrade.
-CitiPower and Powercor manage the supply side.
+Larger homes (4+ bedrooms) with systems above 12kW may need a three-phase upgrade through CitiPower and Powercor, adding $3,000–$5,000.

 Melbourne-Specific Considerations

 The inner suburbs present the biggest installation challenges.
 Victorian-era terraces in Fitzroy, Carlton, and Richmond have complex roof lines with limited cavity space.
 Edwardian homes in Northcote and Thornbury are slightly better, but still require careful duct routing.
 These properties often end up with higher install costs and may need slim-line ducted units designed for tight spaces.
+A good installer will inspect the roof cavity before committing to a ducted solution, as some inner-city properties are genuinely better suited to multi-split systems.

 Hiring a Licensed Air Conditioning Technician in VIC